Garden Decking Cost 2024: How Much Does Decking Cost?

 • How to find and hire a decking installer

-Want to know how much decking costs?
+Want to know about garden decking costs?

 Here, we compare the different decking prices for softwood, hardwood, composite, Trex and uPVC decking.
 We also break down the costs by materials and labour.